alexandrobin/alexandrerobin.fr/src/articles/howibuiltthiswebsite.md

 *   TypeScript for type safety
 *   GitHub Actions for continuous deployment

-React is:
-> A JavaScript library for building user interfaces.
+React is a JavaScript library for building user interfaces.
 It's component-based, making it easy to create reusable UI elements.

-Vite provides:

-> A fast build tool that leverages ES modules for instant server start and lightning-fast hot module replacement.
+Vite provides a fast build tool that leverages ES modules for instant server start and lightning-fast hot module replacement.

-TypeScript adds:

-> Static typing to JavaScript, helping catch errors early and improve code quality.
+TypeScript adds static typing to JavaScript, helping catch errors early and improve code quality.

-GitHub Workflows allow:

-> Automating the build and deployment process directly from the repository.
+GitHub Workflows allow automating the build and deployment process directly from the repository.

 I chose this stack because it's modern, fast, and well-suited for a personal project.
 Plus, it's what many developers are using today.